junxit/us-congress-bills-116/metadata.md

 - 2019-02-11 — Ms. Hill (CA) moved to suspend the rules and pass the bill, as amended.
 - 2019-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 0 (Roll no. 77). (text: CR H1502)
 - 2019-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 0 (Roll no. 77).(text: CR H1502)
+- 2019-02-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.